Injuries That Commonly Occur in the Workplace

-Contact the Accident & Disability Attorneys of Monge & Associates by calling or contact the firm online for a free consultation.
+Contact the attorneys of Monge & Associates by calling or contact the firm online for a free consultation.
 Our experienced attorneys know how to handle personal injury and workers’ compensation claims and can help you identify what benefits you deserve, who is at fault for your injuries and what types of legal action you can take.
 There is no fee for your case evaluation, and you won’t pay us unless we win your case.

 Our firm also offers a satisfaction guarantee.
 If you are not 100 percent satisfied with our services during the first 30 days after hiring our firm, your case file and attorneys’ fee will be returned to you with no questions asked.

-The Accident & Disability Attorneys of Monge & Associates represent clients in Atlanta, Decatur, Lithonia, College Park, East Point, Stone Mountain, Norcross, Conyers, Riverdale, Duluth, Fayetteville, Loganville and across Georgia and the Southeast.
+The legal team at Monge & Associates represent clients in Atlanta, Decatur, Lithonia, College Park, East Point, Stone Mountain, Norcross, Conyers, Riverdale, Duluth, Fayetteville, Loganville and across Georgia and the Southeast.

 Types of Workplace Injuries

 No job is 100 percent safe.
 Accidents happen.
 However, federal and state governments have created laws that employers must follow in order to make the workplace as safe as possible.
 Unfortunately, not everybody complies.

 Injuries can happen to any part of the body, but here is a list of some of the most common work-related injuries.